The Last of Us Part II Remastered offers minor additions to a still-stellar game

 “I’d even go so far as to say that The Last of Us Part II Remastered is one of the best-looking games I’ve ever played on any console or PC.”

-Let’s get one thing clear first; if you already own The Last of Us Part II for the PS4, this remaster should have been entirely free and not cost $10 USD (roughly $13.40 CAD), though given Sony’s previous PS4 to PS5 re-releases, I’m not surprised this is the route the gaming giant took.
+Let’s get one thing clear first; if you already own The Last of Us Part II for the PS4, this remaster should have been entirely free and not cost $15, though given Sony’s previous PS4 to PS5 re-releases, I’m not surprised this is the route the gaming giant took.
 Part II Remastered also isn’t a full-fledged remake like Part 1‘s PS5 release, which makes sense, given it only dropped a few years ago.
 On the other hand, Remastered is the best way to experience Part II if you’ve never played the game before, and with the mainstream popularity of The Last of Us TV show in mind, I imagine there are a lot of new fans who haven’t played Part II yet.

 Is Part II a cash grab?
 Sort of.
 That comes down to whether you’ve played the game before and how into the series you are.
 Despite already playing through Part II on the PS4, I’ve had a great time revisiting Part II Remastered and seeing the upgrades/new features it offers, though I know wandering around alpha build areas cut from the game’s release won’t be for everyone.
 This kind of content is added to this remaster specifically for someone like me.